patrob/fullproductdev/src/content/blog/prompting-for-impact-dotnet-copilot-july-2025.md

   - Or get meta, “Give me a prompt that accomplishes ____”
 - Experiment, try new things, document and share it

 ## 📊 Presentation Materials

-- [Download Slides](/slides/Prompting%20for%20Impact%20in%20.NET.pdf) - PDF version of today's presentation
+[Download Slides](/slides/Prompting%20for%20Impact%20in%20.NET.pdf) - PDF version of today's presentation
+<PDFViewer
+  src="/slides/Prompting%20for%20Impact%20in%20.NET.pdf"
+  title="Prompting for Impact in .NET - DNUG July 2025"
+  height="700"
+/>

 - [GitHub Repository](https://github.com/patrob/prompting-for-impact-dotnet-demo) - Demo code and examples from the presentation
 - [Watch the Recording](#) - Video of the full presentation *(Coming Soon)*

+### View the Slides Inline

 ## 📧 Follow Up